Leamsi9/ismaelvelasco.dev/cl6cfgmor00xvgwnver0v0zky.md

 ![microsoft-edge-efficiency-mode.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659459381552/Br-t4xVMW.png align="left")

+### 4 Standards
-### 4 The other potentially game changing element that is yet to land, would be specifications and standards to integrate both, green by default, and green mode by default.
+The other potentially game changing element that is yet to land, would be specifications and standards to integrate both, green by default, and green mode by default.

 - Sites that conform to green and green mode standards could be prioritised by search engines and similar incentives, as is the case with Accessibility.